starlitriver/starlitriver.github.io/content/biology/cell biology/microtubule.md

 ---
 title:
 description:
-aliases: [microtubules]
+aliases: []
 tags: []
 created: 2024-11-19T21:16:10
-modified: 2025-02-09T15:53:48
+modified: 2025-03-20T21:14:39
 permalink:
 ---

-in cell biology, microtubules are [[polymer]] of a protein called tubulin
+A microtubule is a polymer of the protein tubulin.